01 of 22

 Federal Glass Company

-"F" within a shield mark used on many Federal pieces, but some were not marked.
+This one has an "F" within a shield mark used on many Federal pieces, but some were not marked.
 The unmarked items are recognized as Federal pieces through pattern identification.

 Federal made many marked Depression-era salt and pepper shakers and kitchenware items in a variety of colors in addition to Depression glass dinnerware sets.Continue to 6 of 22 below.